UAP Public Opinion & Polling Data Archive

 About Our Polling Data

 For the individual researcher, this information is notoriously difficult to find.
 However, the UAP News Center monitors the news for UAP related material with a range of software tools.
 Over the years, as our software finds polls, we add them to our collection for your reference.
-If you are aware of a poll that we don’t have, we invite you to send it to us via the form to the right.
+If you are aware of a poll that we don’t have, we invite you to send it to us via the form on this page, below.
 We’re happy to include all relevant polls.

 Our Complete List of UAP Polls